 Deadline flexibility is applied to assignments and exams just as it typically is.

 Students: All bullet points in the signed Flexibility in Deadlines agreement still apply.
 These include: extensions are only for disability-related flare-ups, not because of family requirements, attending or participating in sporting event, or because you are prioritizing another class or a job; and each extension is evaluated individually and must be communicated as early as possible.
-Please communicate with faculty and if you’d like, include your Access Coordinator, when you have a disability related flare up and need a deadline extension.
+Please communicate with faculty and if you’d like, include your Access Specialist, when you have a disability related flare up and need a deadline extension.
 Please remember there are limitations to this accommodation and consult your Flexibility in Attendance agreement and/or contact your Access Specialist if you have questions about when this accommodation applies.

 Faculty: Please communicate with students with this accommodation and, if needed, include the DRC for assistance in determining appropriate use of extending deadlines.